 CIL is required to confirm on a monthly basis that no material control weaknesses have been identified in their operations; this is overseen via service delivery monitoring performed by the Relationship Manager.
 Each year CIL are required to confirm and evidence the adequacy and effectiveness of their internal control framework through a formal Assurance Report on Internal Controls, with an external independent review performed every second year.
-The last such independent report was issued on 9 July 2021 and did not reveal any material control deficiencies in the relevant period.
-CIL's Internal Audit department conducted the 2022 review and issued their report dated 30 June 2022.
-This report did not reveal any material control deficiencies for the period.
+The last such independent report for the 2023 financial year was issued on 31 January 2024 and did not contain any material issues that could impact on the financial reporting of HG.
+However, some control deficiencies, particularly relating to the evidencing of the operation of controls, were identified, and will be addressed as a priority by CIL.